What you need to know about Wicked

 Similarly, her sister is treated differently by others because she is disabled and requires a wheelchair.
 She is condescendingly offered help by others when she clearly says she prefers to manage by herself, and is referred to as ‘tragically beautiful’ multiple times.

-Additionally, within the magical land of Oz distressing political and societal shifts are resulting in the talking animals that populate the world alongside Elphaba and Glinda to be marginalised and even arrested.
+Additionally, within the magical land of Oz, distressing political and societal shifts are resulting in the talking animals that populate the world alongside Elphaba and Glinda being mistreated.
 Elphaba fights for their freedom, but scenes in which a beloved teacher – a goat – is dragged away by the authorities may be distressing to very young viewers.

 You can read more about how we classify threat & scary scenes, discrimination and more in our BBFC Guides.